muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 In some scenarios, for example, mobile backhaul transport networks, there are requirements to support bidirectional paths, and the path is normally treated as a single entity.
-The both directions of the path have the same fate, for example, failure in one direction will result in switching traffic at both directions.
+Forward and reverse directions of the path have the same fate, for example, failure in one direction will result in switching traffic at both directions.
 MPLS supports this by introducing the concepts of co-routed bidirectional LSP and associated bidirectional